Pharmacy Technician Information

 - Selkirk College Bridging Program

-As of December 2019, the following programs related to pharmacy technician training must be completed:
+By December 31, 2019, the following programs related to pharmacy technician training must be completed:

 - Pharmacy Examining Board of Canada (PEBC) Qualifying Exam